Here is a quick-and-easy berry jam recipe—just two ingredients!

 - Put a small plate in the freezer to chill.

-We had about 4 pounds of berries and used almost the same amount of sugar.
-Here's a smaller recipe:
+- We had about 4 pounds of berries and used almost the same amount of sugar.

-Note: You can use a third less sugar if you wish, but you need the sugar for the jam to gel.
+Note: You can use one-third less sugar, but you need the sugar for the jam to gel.

 - Put the clean berries in a large stainless steel pot.
-Cook at a steady boil until the berries reduce and there aren't any large lumps left.
+Bring to a full, steady boil over high heat until the berries reduce and there aren’t any large lumps left.
+Stir consistently.